opensorcerer20/api_demo/README.md

 # React + Express TypeScript App

 A full-stack application with React frontend and Express TypeScript backend.
+Mostly built using GitHub Copilot with oversight from developer for each change.

 ## Project Structure

+@todo update this when project completed

 ```
 api_demo/